iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > It's a fantastic concept.
 But for all the hours I ran the app I got 3 calculations done in 20 hours I think.
 I don't feel I'm contributing, more than I'm just destroying the life of my phone.<br> :date: __2021-05-11 01:05:22__

 > Not sure, but i think these apps will kill your battery over time .<br> :date: __2021-05-01 21:44:25__

-> My covid-19 calculations keep stopping.
-No idea why.
-Also the calculations are taking longer and longer, sometimes over 2 hours.<br> :date: __2021-04-27 18:02:04__

 > Been supporting the Covid-ai project for some time.
 No one explains how many stages are planned and stage 3 had those awkward 1 hr long calculations.
 No wonder Stage 4 only has 6.02% and 29k+ users, across 16 days.
 If there's even a Stage 5, don't expect much participance.<br> :date: __2021-04-16 17:28:48__